Quantum Circuits Reproduce Experimental Two-dimensional Many-body Localization Transition Point

-\textit{Conclusions. ---} We used a fermionic quantum circuit approach to simulate the two-dimensional MBL phase observed in optical lattice experiments with fermions.
-A careful analysis of the entanglement features for different filling fractions yielded an MBL-to-thermal transition point in excellent agreement with the experimental result.
+\textit{Conclusions. ---} We used a fermionic quantum circuit approach to simulate the two-dimensional MBL phase observed in the optical lattice experiments of Ref.~\cite{bordia2017quasiperiodic2D}.
+A careful analysis of the entanglement features for different filling fractions yields an MBL-to-thermal transition point in excellent agreement with the experimental result.
 Our obtained phase transition point as a function of filling fraction can be compared to future charge-density-wave experiments with occupied columns away from one fermion per site.
 We also calculated the average localization length as a function of disorder strength, another quantity which can be compared to future experiments.
 Finally, we provided an argument why quantum circuits built of unitaries acting on patches of $2 \times 2$ sites best capture the phase transition point found with charge-density-wave initializations, explaining the discrepancy between the phase transition points found in Refs.~\cite{Choi1547} and~\cite{2DMBL}.
-A promising direction for future research is to increase $\ell$ and to analyze if the resulting phase transition points come closer to the result of half-moon experiments.
+A promising direction for future research is to increase the size $\ell$ of the small unitaries composing $\tilde U$ ($\ell=2$ in the present work) and analyze if the resulting phase transition points come closer to the result of half-moon experiments.
 Larger unit cells might also make it possible to test if regions of anomalously small disorder delocalize their environments, leading to the eventual breakdown of MBL in two dimensions~\cite{deRoeck2017Stability, Altman2018stability}.

 \textit{Acknowledgments. ---} We are grateful to David Huse, Rahul Nandkishore, and Steven Simon for useful discussions.
+JL is supported by ERC Starting grant QARA (Grant No.~101041435).
+AC is supported by fellowships from the Croucher Foundation and the PCTS at Princeton University.
 TBW acknowledges support through the ERC Starting Grant No.~678795 TopInSy.
-AC is supported by fellowships from the Croucher Foundation and the PCTS at Princeton University.

 \onecolumngrid